JamalShah47/AI-CV-Screening/README.md

    python app.py
    ```

 2. Access the application in your web browser at http://localhost:5000.
+Or Access the app deployed on Google Cloud at https://ai-cv-screen.as.r.appspot.com/

 3. Upload both the candidate's CV and the job description.